gianlucarenzi/stalker/README-fw.md

     C --> D{USBH_Process()};
     D --> E{Check for USB Keyboard State Changes};
     E -- Connected --> F{Read HID Report};
-    F --> G{Parse HID Data};
+    F --> G{Parse HID Data & Check for Changes};
-    G --> H{Create keyboard_message_t};
+    G -- State Changed --> H{Create keyboard_message_t};
     H --> I{osMessageQueuePut(keyboardQueueHandle, msg, 0)};
     I --> J{Check for LED Status Messages};
     J -- osOK --> K{Control USB Keyboard LEDs};
     K --> C;
     J -- Not osOK --> C;
+    G -- No Change --> J;
     E -- Disconnected --> L[Send Reset Event to amigaTask];
     L --> C;
 ```

 **Timing Considerations for `usbTask`:**
-*   `USBH_Process()`: This function is typically called frequently (e.g., every few milliseconds) to poll the USB state machine and handle ongoing USB transactions.
-Its execution time is variable depending on USB activity.
+*   `USBH_Process()`: This function is the core of the USB host stack and is called in a loop.
+*   `osDelay(10ms)`: The task loop has a 10ms delay, making it responsive to USB events and LED control messages.
 *   HID Report Polling: The frequency of reading HID reports is often dictated by the USB HID descriptor of the connected keyboard (e.g., 8ms, 10ms).
-The `usbTask`'s loop should be fast enough to accommodate this polling rate.
+The `usbTask`'s loop is fast enough to accommodate this polling rate.
 *   `osMessageQueuePut(keyboardQueueHandle, msg, 0, 0)`: A non-blocking call to send keyboard events, ensuring the `usbTask` doesn't block if the `amigaTask` queue is temporarily full.

 ### `eeprom_task`

 Manages non-volatile storage operations.

-*   **Persistence:** Handles read and write requests for system settings (e.g., `current_mode`) to the internal EEPROM or Flash memory emulating EEPROM.
+*   **Persistence:** Handles asynchronous read and write requests for system settings (e.g., `current_mode`) to the internal EEPROM (emulated in Flash).
 *   **Reliability:** Ensures data integrity during storage operations.

 ### `led_manager_task`

-Controls visual feedback.
+Controls the onboard status LED for visual feedback.
+Its priority is `osPriorityLow`.

-*   **LED Control:** Receives `led_message_t` commands and manages the state of onboard LEDs or other visual indicators to reflect system status (e.g., current mode, reset sequence).
+*   **LED Control:** Receives commands via `ledManagerQueueHandle` from other tasks (like `usbTask`) and manages the state of the single onboard LED to reflect system status (e.g., solid ON for ready, blinking for waiting).

 ### `log_task`

 Handles system logging and debugging output.

 *   **Debug Output:** Processes and outputs debug messages generated by other tasks, typically via a UART interface to a connected terminal or debug probe.
+It is initialized at startup but does not run as a separate task.

 ## Build Instructions